oxyppgyn/Portfolio/README.md

 This project uses trail cameras and random encounter model sampling methods to determine a baseline deer population density estimate and characterisitcs data for Hopewell Mound Group.
 Deer water use and behavior near watering sites will also be assessed.

 ## August 2023
-### <a href="https://github.com/oxyppgyn/HOCU-GIS-Standards">GIS Standards Documentation and Tools for Hopewell Culture National Historical Park</a>
+### GIS Standards Documentation and Tools for Hopewell Culture National Historical Park
 <p>During my summer at Hopewell Culture National Historical Park (HOCU), I worked with the park's cultural resources staff to determine the best methods for implementing a GIS data management strategy for the park.
 We concluded that using the standards developed by the National Park Service in the mid-2010s should be used as the basis for data management, despite some apparent gaps in guidance when handling certain data type and edge cases.
-A version of the standards documentation and tools used can be found in the linked repository.<p/>
-<p>Note that the original document and ArcGIS toolbox is a product of and property of the National Park Service.
-The versions provided in the repository have been altered to not show any sensitive data relating to Hopewell Culture National Historical Park or the National Park Service.
-All data and information used to compile documentation and the provided toolbox are publicly available.<p>
+Note that the original document and ArcGIS toolbox is a product of and property of the National Park Service and is not publicly available.

 ---
 <img align="right" src="https://github.com/oxyppgyn/Portfolio/blob/main/Images/HOCU%20Birding%20Checklist-1.png?raw=true"  width="350"/>